-See Parking Brake Manual Release on page 39.
+See Manually Release the Parking Brake on page 38.

-If you desire to use the recovered vehicle's brake, ensure that the vehicle's air system is connected to that of the recovery vehicle.
+5. If you desire to use the recovered vehicle's brake, ensure that the vehicle's air system is connected to that of the recovery vehicle.
 Ensure that any air line that has been removed from a driver-controlled main differential lock is firmly capped to prevent loss of air pressure from the recovery vehicle if it is supplying air pressure.
-If you do not desire to use the recovered vehicle's brake, ensure that you cage the spring brakes before attempting to move the vehicle.
+If you don't desire to use the recovered vehicle's brake, ensure that you cage the spring brakes before attempting to move the vehicle.

-See Manually Locking a Differential on page 43.
+See Manually Locking a Differential on page 41.